-- 1. In March 2022 the Council agreed a five year financial strategy from 2021/22 to 2025/26. - 2.
+- 1. In March 2022 the Council agreed a five-year Financial Strategy from 2021/22 to 2025/26. - 2.
 The attached Medium Term Financial Strategy (MTFS) identifies the key financial risks for the Council moving forward.
 These are detailed in Section 10 (Revenue) and Section 13 (Capital) of the report.
 The Council acknowledges the need to continuously reduce costs and to seek efficiencies in order to meet the challenge of reduced public sector funding, whilst providing high quality services to residents and delivering the ambitions set out in the Corporate Plan.
 The Council has delivered a balanced budget in 2022/23 and is forecast to do so again in 2023/24 and has delivered significant savings from its budget rightsizing programme across all years of the forecast.
 This leaves the Council well placed to address further pressures on funding and income. - 3.
 On 19 December 2022, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC), Rt.
 Hon.
-Michael Gove MP, released a written statement to Parliament on the provisional local government finance settlement 2023/24.
+Michael Gove MP, released a written statement to Parliament on the local government finance settlement 2023/24.
 The papers can be viewed by clicking here.
 Further details of this are contained within the attached MTFS. - 4.
-The Council's MTFS and a summary of the budget proposals therein will be made available for consultation via the Council's website and will be provided directly to a range of stakeholders during February 2023. - 5.
-Feedback from this consultation process will be considered as part of the budget setting meeting, as will any views that are expressed by the Finance and Democracy Committee.
+The Council's MTFS and a summary of the budget proposals therein have been made available for consultation via the Council's website and have also been provided directly to a range of stakeholders during February 2023.
+The consultation responses are shown at Appendix K to this report.

 IMPLICATIONS Finance Detailed financial implications are contained in the body of the attached Medium Term Financial Strategy.
-Specific advice from the Council's Chief Financial Officer is contained within the overall conclusions to the report in Section 19.
+Specific advice from the Council's Chief Financial Officer is contained within the overall conclusions to the report in Section 17.
 Legal None arising directly from the report.
 Community Safety None arising directly from the report.
 Human Rights and Equalities None arising directly from the report.
 Sustainability and Environmental Impact None arising directly from the report.
 Health & Safety and Risk Management None arising directly from the report.